bacoords/block-theme/readme.md

 Read: [How to create a theme.json from partials](https://github.com/understrap/tangent/tree/develop/src/theme-json#readme)

+## Block Template Parts

+Block Template Parts are enabled in Tangent, allowing you to create and store HTML template parts in the `parts` folder.
+This allows users to edit the template parts in the WordPress Dashboard from WordPress > Template Parts.
+You can control the registration of the template part (specifically the name and what `area` it's associated with) from `theme.json`.
+See `src/theme-json/templateParts.jsonc` for more information.

 ### Custom Blocks

 Because we're already using `@wordpress/scripts` to build our theme, we can also use it to build our custom blocks.
 TK